igors48/nmdService/README.md

 #### Local run
 1. Run `dev_server.bat`.
 Wait until server started;
-2. You can test apliication by visit `locahost:8080` in your browser.
+2. You can test appliication by visit `locahost:8080` in your browser.
+Actually it is fully functional application but without cron jobs because they are not supported by GAE development server.

-Run 'ant release'.
-You may leave application identifier and security key as is for now.
-Ensure that build completes without errors.
-Now we will start local server to check everything is Ok.
-Run 'dev_server.bat'.
-You may leave 'application identifier' and 'security key' as is for now.
-Go 'localhost:8080' to ensure that app is running.